stardog-union/stardog-clj/README.md

 ### Transactions

-While there are no update api wrappers yet, there is a macro for dealing with transactions:
+There is a macro for dealing with transactions, where you can directly use the connection to perform bulk add operations, such as below, or for putting multiple `insert!` and `remove!` calls into a single transaction.

 ```clojure
 (with-open [c (connect {:db "my-database" :server "snarl://localhost"})]